TRossen89/Portfolio/README.md

 [Video Presentation](https://youtu.be/kqpEPYm2BvE) (02.28) - [skip intro](https://youtu.be/kqpEPYm2BvE&t=22s) (02.06)

 A budgeting app I built when I first started learning to program.
-While the code isn’t well structured and includes too many comments and spacing, it contains relatively complex functionality for an early project.
 The repository contains a main branch with the original design and a development branch where I experimented with various changes.
-Although the app is unfinished, has almost no styling and is not very user-friendly, I still actively use it to track and plan my spending over defined periods.
+Although the app is unfinished, has almost no styling and is not very user-friendly, I still actively use the development branch to track and plan my spending over defined periods.

-  I've decided to stop development on this version and instead start a new project based on a redesigned concept I've worked on.
-The new version will be built using a React/React Native frontend and a Java or C# backend.
+> I've decided to stop development on this version and instead start a new project
+> based on a redesigned concept I've worked on.
+The new version will
+> be built using a React (for web) and React Native (for app) frontend and a Java backend.

   **STATUS:** Not finished.
 Development discontinued.